Daniel Nava: 2012

 Nava was not invited to major league training camp in 2012, but was recalled to the major league in May of that year, due to the absences of Jacoby Ellsbury and Carl Crawford.
 Nava's debut grand slam was the only major league home run to his credit in his first 188 at bats, until May 14, 2012, when he hit a two-run home run for the Red Sox at Fenway Park against the Seattle Mariners.
 In 88 games played in 2012, Nava batted .243 with 6 home runs and 33 RBI.
 He was also the recipient of the Red Sox' Lou Gorman Award.

 2013

 Nava hit a three-run home run which proved to be the winning margin on April 20, the first Red Sox home game after the Boston Marathon bombing earlier that week.
 On July 29, 2013, Nava fell victim to a controversial call at home plate in which he was ruled out by umpire Jerry Meals, who later admitted that the call was incorrect.

 Nava platooned with Jonny Gomes in left field throughout the Red Sox' championship season of 2013, posting career highs in games played and all offensive categories.
 He placed eighth in the American League in batting average (.303) and fifth (.385) in on-base percentage.
-With the Red Sox finishing 97–65, the team finished atop the American League East division and went on to win the 2013 World Series over the St. Louis Cardinals.
+The Red Sox finished atop the American League East division with a 97-65 record and went on to win the 2013 World Series over the St. Louis Cardinals.